budostylz/Developing-Microsoft-SharePoint-2013-Core-Solutions/Managing Identity and Permissions/README.md

 https://msdn.microsoft.com/en-us/library/ms414036(v=office.15).aspx

 ##How to get a SPFieldLookupValue from an SPListItem?
+Applies to SPFieldUser too

 http://sharepoint.stackexchange.com/questions/1412/how-to-get-a-spfieldlookupvalue-from-an-splistitem